ElektrischesSchaf/JuniorYear-Robot/README.md

 ***
 ![competition venue](https://github.com/ElektrischesSchaf/JuniorYear-Robot/blob/master/robot_photo/4.jpg)
 The competition venue designed for the robot, set it on the corner when game start, move it to the center and grab as many cubes as it can, then place the all the cubes on the diagonal corner.
+There are three layers on the corner, the higher the cubes are being put, and the more the cubes are being put standing straight, the higher score it get.
 ***
 ![middle game](https://github.com/ElektrischesSchaf/JuniorYear-Robot/blob/master/robot_photo/1.jpg)
 Robot collecting cubes with its arm.